 Typically, tostones are served with a sprinkle of salt like chips.
 Here, I served them as an appetizer with mojo, a pungent dipping sauce made with garlic, cumin, oregano and sour orange juice or a combination of orange and lime juices.
 You can also eat them with other dipping sauces such as guacamole, ceviche, zesty avocado dressing.

 Shhh, don’t tell my daughter these aren’t fried!
-If I can fool her, then these passed the test.
+If I can fool her, then these pass the test.
 She loves tostones, and got so happy when she saw me making them, I kinda felt bad because I said, she’ll know something is different, she always does!
 But she ate them without a peep and even said how good they were.

-- 3 medium (3 cups) green plantains
+- 3 medium green plantains

 - 2 tsp canola oil

-- Pam spray
+- olive oil spray

 - Spray baking sheet with cooking spray.

 - Lightly coat with a little more oil spray on top and bake for 10 minutes or until slightly brown on the bottom.
-Remove from oven.

-Using a tostonera (a press), slightly mash each piece to about a quarter of an inch thick.
+- Using a tostonera (a press), slightly mash each piece to about a quarter of an inch thick.
 If a tostonera is not available, insert the pieces between a folded piece of brown-paper and press down using a saucer or the bottom of a glass jar.

-Lightly re-spray the baking sheet and place the plantains brown side up onto the baking sheet.
+- Lightly re-spray the baking sheet and place the plantains brown side up onto the baking sheet.